 Issues related to insufficient vaccination coverage tend to considerably delay the final eradication program deadlines.
 Another challenge to the program is that the great majority of poliovirus infections are asymptomatic (unlike cases of smallpox where all infections produced visible symptoms); it is therefore possible for poliovirus to circulate unnoticed which delays the implementation of countermeasures to contain them.
 The effectiveness of the surveillance system therefore needs to increase while the number of polio cases is declining..

 At the Institut Pasteur

 Together, researchers in these different laboratories are working to improve surveillance for vaccine-derived poliovirus pathogens and to identify the viral and environmental factors that promote the emergence of these strains.
-Thus, the Institut Pasteur team in Paris and the International Network of Pasteur Institutes are fighting poliomyelitis on two fronts :
+Thus, the Institut Pasteur team in Paris and the Pasteur Network are fighting poliomyelitis on two fronts :